-"The vessel is the first of its kind made in the EU and shows how the maritime industry in the North of the Netherlands can contribute to the energy transition.
-Construction is progressing steadily and according to plan," Wagenborg Offshore director Edwin de Vries said.
+"The vessel is the first of its kind made in the EU and shows how the maritime industry in the north of the Netherlands can contribute to the energy transition.
+Construction is progressing steadily and according to plan," Wagenborg Offshore director Edwin de Vries said in early May 2025.

 Project Greensand, the first cross-border CCS project, is aiming to start permanently storing CO2 below the North Sea seabed by the end of 2025.